 Silent Solution (emergency help if you can’t talk)

-If you’ve witnessed or been the victim of crime and the incident has taken place outside of the City of London Square Mile you can report it to the Metropolitan Police
+If you’ve witnessed or been the victim of crime that happened outside of the City of London Square Mile, you can report it to the Metropolitan Police.

 City of London Police

-If you’ve witnessed or been the victim of crime and the incident has taken place in the City of London Square Mile you can report it to the City of London Police
+If you’ve witnessed or been the victim of crime that happened within the City of London Square Mile, you can report it to the City of London Police.

 British Transport Police